r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 external libraries.
 As note before, some packages may not build properly with dynamic linking of external libraries (some use preprocessor macros to indicate that static linking is used).
-Also, libraries in Msys2 may have different set of dependencies from RTools, so the linking options, the list of external libraries to link against, in R packages tested with RTools 4 may not work with a recent version of Msys2.
+Also, libraries in Msys2 may have different set of dependencies from Rtools, so the linking options, the list of external libraries to link against, in R packages tested with Rtools 4 may not work with a recent version of Msys2.

 To build directly from SVN, instead, create a working copy using